-Energy Management begins with an Energy Vectors energy audit
+Energy Management begins with an Energy Vectors commercial energy audit

 Audit activities, in general order, include: